wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-troubleshoot.md

 #### Measurement

-Monitor the System Wide CPU usage  through the Azure Portal or  through the associated performance counter.
+Monitor the System Wide CPU usage through the Azure Portal  Preview  or through the associated performance counter.
 Be careful not to monitor *process* CPU because a single process can have low CPU usage at the same time that overall system CPU can be high.
 Watch for spikes in CPU usage that correspond with timeouts.
 As a result of high CPU, you may also see high `in: XXX` values in `TimeoutException` error messages as described in the [Burst of traffic](#burst-of-traffic) section.

 >[AZURE.NOTE] StackExchange.Redis 1.1.603 and later includes the `local-cpu` metric in `TimeoutException` error messages.
 Ensure you using the latest version of the [StackExchange.Redis NuGet package](https://www.nuget.org/packages/StackExchange.Redis/).
 There are bugs constantly being fixed in the code to make it more robust to timeouts so having the latest version is important.